EDI.I based awards offered by the Faculty of Applied Science.

 - Incoming students entering the BASc program at UBC

-- This award is for prospective Applied Science students who have applied to begin their studies in September 2024.
+- This award is for prospective Applied Science students who have applied to begin their studies in September 2025 or January 2026.
 Those who have already applied do not need to reapply.

 4. APSC Awards for Indigenous Students